jennykortina/hackaddict/_posts/2007-07-23-quicktime-72-avi-and-noise-feedback-fix.md

 After a quick Google search I found this <a href="http://www.macfixit.com/article.php?story=2007071909061033">article</a> that explains my exact problem.
-They reccomend downloading downloading <a href="http://perian.cachefly.net/Perian_1.0.dmg">Perian</a>, <span class="articleText">"a free, open source QuickTime component that adds native support for many popular video formats.
-This will bypass QuickTime's built-in AVI playing routines, and allow them to be played with the alternative components."</span>
+They reccomend downloading downloading <a href="http://perian.cachefly.net/Perian_1.0.dmg">Perian</a>,  "a free, open source QuickTime component that adds native support for many popular video formats.
+This will bypass QuickTime's built-in AVI playing routines, and allow them to be played with the alternative components."